Bifurcation from a blood flow with variable body force: Introduction

-where $\mu$ is the viscosity coefficient, $p$ is the pressure function and $f$ is the body force.
-For more detailed applications of the body force, one can refer to \cite{Foias,hong}.
+where $(u(x, y), v(x, y))$ denotes the blood velocity field, $\mu$ is the viscosity coefficient, $\rho$ is the constant density, $P$ is the pressure, $f_1$ and $f_2$ are non-negative body forces.

-However, most of the above mentioned works are on the numerical computation of the blood flow model.
-The problem of solving the dynamic equations of blood flow with boundary conditions is rarely solved by scholars.
-It is known that if the surface of flow is considered as a free boundary (see Constantin \cite{con-strass}), solving the PDEs becomes particularly complex.
-An effective way to describe the fluid dynamics is to find the exact nonlinear geophysical Gerstner-like solutions (see Constantin \cite{con2013}) and study qualitative behaviors (see \cite{constan,chu2,walsh1,walsh2,walsh3}) such as bifurcation and stability, develop a flow force reformulation (see \cite{cons1,con-strass2,con,con-duke,wang,henry2}) and find laminar solutions (see \cite{bis,b2,AAC,henry}).
-In this paper, we use a generalized Euler control equation with viscosity terms and free boundary conditions to describe the dynamic behavior of blood flow in arteries.
-In particular, we note that the volume force in the blood flow is not constant, but changes over time (For more details on the time-dependent body force, readers can refer to \cite{hong,Foias}).
-We pay our particular attentions to the irrotational blood flow.
-Constantin and Strauss \cite{con-strass}, Constantin et al. \cite{con-duke}, Constantin and Escher \cite{con1} made laying a foundation contribution to the works of the rotational water waves.
-Basu \cite{bis}, Chu \cite{chu1}, Henry \cite{henry} made contributions to the irrotational water waves.
-In this paper, we focus ourselves on the irrotational blood flow with time-dependent body force.
 By introducing the flow force function and height transformation, we obtain a class of equivalent equations and corresponding exact laminar solutions.
 Further, according to the bifurcation theorem in \cite{c-r}, local bifurcation results have been presented.
-Specially, we prove the existence of a local $C^1$-curve of small-amplitude solution.
-In addition, we find that if the radius of the blood vessel is small enough, the small-amplitude solutions exist.
-As far as we know, most of the work on the dynamic behavior of the blood flow are numerical (e.g. \cite{ali,striva,JCP,JCP2,JCP3}).
-Different from their works on the numerical computation, motivated by the works of Basu \cite{bis}, Chu \cite{chu1}, Henry \cite{henry}, we develop a flow force reformulation and find the exact solutions, which is interesting from the point of mathematics.
-This helps us easier to observe the dynamics of the blood flow.
-Consequently, our method sheds some new light on the study of the blood flow.
-Our flow force formulation of the blood flow would benefit to design numerical algorithms for the blood flow model.
+In particular, we prove the existence of a local $C^1$-curve of small-amplitude solution.
+The aim of this paper is to present the qualitative behaviors of the blood dynamics.
+Motivated by the works of Chu \cite{chu1}, we develop a equivalent reformulation and find the exact solutions, which is interesting from the point of mathematics.
+This helps us easier to observe the dynamics of the blood flow, consequently, it is beneficial for the treatment of cardiovascular diseases.
+It is believed that our method sheds some new light on the study of the blood flow.
+Our reformulation of the blood flow would benefit to design numerical algorithms for the blood flow model.
+It is noteworthy that the majority of previous studies on steady periodic flows have predominantly focused on scenarios with constant vorticity (e.g., see \cite{chu1,chu2,chu3,wang1,wang2}).
+In contrast, this paper investigates the bifurcation of periodic solutions in blood flow characterized by harmonic vorticity and body force.